 In a world where the costs and efforts required to maintain full compliance are soaring rapidly, tools that simplify your efforts are a necessity.
 Real-time file integrity monitoring is a powerful compliance tool in today's challenging regulatory environment.

-In this blog, we provide insight on how file integrity monitoring software fits into seven common regulatory requirements and how it can help with fatigue and strained budgets.
+In this post, we provide insight into how file integrity monitoring software fits into seven common regulatory requirements and how it can help with fatigue and strained budgets.

 1. PCI DSS

-The Payment Card Industry Digital Security Standards (PCI DSS) council has worked since 2004 to regulate the security activities of "anyone associated with payment cards."
-If an organization "works with or is associated with cards," it is required to comply with a designated level (there are 4 levels) of PCI requirements.
+The Payment Card Industry Digital Security Standards (PCI DSS) Council has worked since 2004 to regulate the security activities of anyone associated with payment card data.
+If an organization stores, processes, and/or transmits cardholder data, it is required to comply with a designated level (there are 4 levels) of PCI requirements.
 This commonly includes merchants, financial institutions, point-of-sale vendors, and developers.

 Specifically, two sections of PCI address the need for file integrity monitoring software:

-• 11.5: Deploy a change-detection monitoring (such as file integrity monitoring) to perform critical file comparisons at least once per week and alert personnel to the unauthorized modification of critical system files, configuration files, or content files.
+- 11.5.2: Deploy a change-detection monitoring (such as file integrity monitoring) to alert personnel to unauthorized modification of critical system files, configuration files, or content files, and configure the software to perform critical file comparisons at least once per week.

-To get a more in-depth review of the PCI guidelines, we recommend The PCI Compliance Checklist.
+To get a more in-depth review of the PCI guidelines, we recommend our solution brief on PCI DSS v4.0.

 2. NERC-CIP